opea-project/GenAIEval/evals/metrics/ragaaf/README.md

-# RAGAAF (RAG aasessment - Annotation Free)
+# RAGAAF (RAG assessment - Annotation Free)

-We provide easy-to-use, flexible, opensource and annotation-free RAG evaluation tool using LLM-as-a-judge while benefitting from Intel's Gaudi2 AI accelator chips.
+We introduce - RAGAAF, Intel's easy-to-use, flexible, opensource and annotation-free RAG evaluation tool using LLM-as-a-judge while benefitting from Intel's Gaudi2 AI accelator chips.

 ## Overview
 ### Data
-AutoEval is best suited for Long Form Question Answering (LFQA) datasets where you want to gauge quality and factualness of the answer via LLM's intelligence.
+RAGAAF is best suited for Long Form Question Answering (LFQA) datasets where you want to gauge quality and factualness of the answer via LLM's intelligence.
 Here, you can use benchmarking datasets or bring your own custom datasets.
 Please make sure to set `field_map` to map AutoEval fields such as "question" to your dataset's corresponding field like "query".
 > Note : To use benchmarking datasets, set argument `data_mode=benchmarking`.
 Similarly, to use custom datasets, set `data_mode=local`.
 ### Model
 AutoEval can run in 3 evaluation modes -